experiandataquality/aperture-data-studio-sdk/README.md

 3. [Send the HTTP request through WebHttpClient](#send-the-http-request-through-webhttpclient)
 4. [Retrieving the HTTP Response through WebHttpResponse](#retrieving-the-http-response-through-webhttpresponse)

-An [example](#example-of-sending-an-http-request-through-webhttpclient) is provided at the end of this section.
+A [GET example](#example-of-sending-an-http-get-request-through-webhttpclient) and a [POST example](#example-of-sending-an-http-post-request-through-webhttpclient) is provided at the end of this section.

 ### Create an HTTP client
 ``` java